alicerunsonfedora/package-resolved/README.md

 > Note: It is recommended that you provide packages for at least the `armhf` and `arm64` architectures.

 ### Snap packages
-After exporting the project, create a ZIP file of the exported `linux` directory and name it `cm-reloaded_linux.zip`.
-Move the ZIP fil
+After exporting the project, create a ZIP file of the exported `linux` directory and name it `package-resolved_linux.zip`.
+Move the ZIP file to the root of the project and run `snapcraft` to make a snap.

 ## Credits